The Ultimate 4 Day Singapore Itinerary

 I also recommend Bar Canary, a fun rooftop bar with a tropical garden feel.
 Try their yummy boozy pops - colorful cocktails complete with a fruity popsicle.
 You can also get snacks, including plant-based options.
 Be sure to check out their daily happy hour offers too.

 Nature, History, and Late-Night Fun!

 Your next stop will be Clarke Quay and Boat Quay.
-Walk along the river and head back into nature at Fort Canning Park.
-Then, stop for a waterside dinner, or go straight to your next stop - a Night Safari at the Singapore Zoo to see over 900 species of nighttime creatures.
+As you walk along the river, you can also visit Fort Canning Park.
+Then, stop for a waterside dinner, or go straight to your next stop, a Night Safari at the Singapore Zoo!

 End the second day of your Singapore 4 day itinerary by returning to Clarke Quay.
 Have dinner if you didn't before, and finish your night at one of the many bars or nightclubs in the area.

 The National Museum is the oldest museum in Singapore.
 Built in the 1800s, it's a cultural and architectural landmark in Singapore.